Izze-hub/guide/README.md

 Requires significant investment for the development of Flagships like Triglaph and Ravana-C if you want to use them in PvP battles.
 While Cannons are more specialized and peaky, they offer explosive power and are suitable for beginners to intermediate players.

 Both weapon types have their merits, but I recommend Cannons for free-to-play players for several reasons.
-One of the main reasons is the synergy with Hecate, which is readily available to free-to-play players and excels in dimension conquest.
+One of the main reasons is the synergy with Hecate/fenris, which is readily available to free-to-play players and excels in dimension conquest.
 If you focus on Cannon as your main weapon, you can also consider T6 promotions.

-As free-to-play players may not have the resources to develop multiple Flagships, it's recommended to concentrate on Horus if you're choosing a single Flagship to develop.
+As free-to-play players may not have the resources to develop multiple Flagships, it's recommended to concentrate on Horus/fenris/hecate if you're choosing a single Flagship to develop.
 Before acquiring multiple Flagship heroes for PvP battles, prioritizing ship enhancement is essential.
 To ensure smooth dimension conquest, a Cannon-centric enhancement strategy with Hecate as the Flagship is a rational choice."